Stellafane 'Little Man' - click for Stellafane Home Page Observing header

 Star Parties

-Check to see if we have a public star party scheduled at Stellafane on our Events Calendar; we try to hold a couple every year.
+Check to see if we have a public star party scheduled at Stellafane on our Events Calendar; we try to hold a couple every year, usually in the late summer or early fall after convention.

-Listings of other star parties can be found at Sky & Telescope or Astronomy magazines.
+Listings of other star parties can be found at Sky & Telescope or Astronomy magazines, and many other web pages.

 Moon Phase Calculator